 Sean Wymer went all the way in this one, spinning a nine-inning effort with just one run on four hits, a walk and two hit by pitches (against Dwanya Williams-Sutton).
 Maybe they have had a feud since their Northwest League days!
 Wymer struck out two and recorded eight of his 17 outs in play on the ground.

 All three runs came on the long ball with Otto Lopez belting the game-winner in the sixth.
 Yorman Rodriguez rocked one over the fence for the first time in the Midwest League to conclude a stellar stint with Lansing by hitting .344 with an OPS of .844.
 Griffin Conine finished 2-for-4 and crushed his 22nd homer of the year in the eighth.
 Rafael Lantigua had a two-hit effort.
 The Lugnuts finished three games shy of .500 at 68-71.

 Everett 3 Vancouver 1

 Winder Garcia was called from the GCL Blue Jays and the 17 year-old did a fine job against a representative lineup fielded by the Mariners affiliate.
-He gave up just a solo dinger over five innings and struck out four against two walks over five frames.
+He gave up just a solo dinger among four hits over five innings and struck out four against two walks over five frames.
 Gage Burland and Josh Almonte worked a scoreless frame apiece.
 Parker Caracci was charged with the loss.